 You don’t have to go through this process alone.
 In fact, neuroscience shows that a supportive community is a powerful catalyst for change.
 Sharing your goals, struggles, and successes with people who understand what you’re going through provides validation and encouragement.
 When someone celebrates a milestone with you, it amplifies the positive emotions tied to that achievement.
 This social connection helps solidify your commitment and reminds you that you’re part of something bigger.
 Tracking your progress with a sober days counter can give you concrete milestones to share and celebrate with your support system.

-A Brain-Based Approach to Drinking Less
+Putting It All Together: A Guide to Drinking Less

 Changing your relationship with alcohol isn't just about willpower.
 It’s about understanding how your brain works and using that knowledge to your advantage.
 By applying a few key principles from neuroscience, you can create lasting change that feels less like a fight and more like a path forward.